OwenTruong/civitdl/doc/sorter.md

 `basic` is the **default** sorter, and it is possible to change the parent directory name from `anythingv3_fp16` to any other name in a custom sorter.

+`basic` does not really do anything vesides creating a parent directory right under root directory (or in our case here, the ckpt directory).

 <br/>

 ### Example of tag sorter creating subdirectories

-With sorters, we can also customize the **subdirectories** of the parent directory. `tags` sorter offer a way to sort by SD version (SD1.5, SDXL, and etc.) and by tags.
+With sorters, we can also customize the **subdirectories** of the parent directory. `tags` sorter offer a way to sort by SD version (SD1.5, SDXL, and etc.) and by civitai tags parsed from the metadata.

 For example, suppose we download a Hatsune Miku lora with model id 80848 using `tags` sorter in a root directory "`Lora`" of Auto1111: